Not registered yet?

 Market Participant (MP)

-A person who has an electricity licence issued by the Energy Market Authority (EMA);and has been registered with EMC as a market participant.
+A person who has an electricity licence issued by the Energy Market Authority (EMA) and has been registered with Energy Market Company (EMC) as a market participant to trade in the wholesale electricity market.

 Megawatt (MW)

 A measure of electrical power equal to one million watts.
-MWh represents the number of megawatts produced or consumed in an hour.
+Megawatt hour (MWh) represents the number of megawatts produced or consumed in an hour.

 MEUC